friedbrice/RealWorldHaskell/README.md

 # RealWorldHaskell
-Exercises from the popular book by Bryan O'Sullivan, Don Stewart, and John Goerzen.
+My solutions to exercises from the popular book by Bryan O'Sullivan, Don Stewart, and John Goerzen.